When you think about intelligence and the different types of intelligence what sort of things come to mind?

-In this article you’ll learn about fluid vs crystallized intelligence and the main difference between these types.
+In this article, you’ll learn about fluid vs crystallized intelligence and the main difference between these types.

 In his theory, he states that intelligence is made up of different abilities that interact with each other in order and make up the overall intelligence of the individual.

-What Is Crystallized Intelligence In Psychology?
+What Is Crystallized Intelligence in Psychology?

-According to Cattell‘s theory of intelligence, crystallized intelligence is what we know from past experiences, learning, culture and education.
+According to Cattell‘s theory of intelligence, crystallized intelligence is what we know from past experiences, learning, culture, and education.

-In other words, when we use this type of intelligence we are referencing to past knowledge and data we’ve accumulated over the years, as well as facts and information we’ve learned in our past.
+In other words, when we use this type of intelligence we are referencing past knowledge and data we’ve accumulated over the years, as well as facts and information we’ve learned in our past.
 Consequently, this makes it possible for us to improve our crystallized intelligence over time.

 Since crystallized intelligence comes from our prior knowledge or experiences, we can use it for:

 - Verbal tests in grammar, reading comprehension, or vocabulary exams